 “Your, er… you had a cell phone in your jacket pocket at the dance Friday.
 Today,” Frank amended.
 “I answered it when Corry’s song ended.”

 Carrie lifted up an eyebrow.
 “Can’t have been my jacket.
 I wouldn’t leave my phone in there.”

 “Carrie, could Julie have slipped the phone in your jacket pocket?”
-Luci inquired, now pacing back and forth.
+Luci wondered as she paced back and forth.